gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

         style="width:100%;max-width:600px" align="right"
         hspace="8pt" vspace="8pt"></a>

-Unfortunately, Nimrod `is not a girl, not yet a woman
+Unfortunately, Nim `is not a girl, not yet a woman
 <https://www.youtube.com/watch?v=IlV7RhT6zHs>`_:

 * Bugs.
 Prepare to find them and report them.
 I remember having a week where I'd find one every day.
 Which means, you are sometimes forced to write ugly code to work around them (if they can be worked around!).
-And this means less time working on creating code, more debugging Nimrod.
+And this means less time working on creating code, more debugging Nim.
-* Nimrod is underdeveloped.
+* Nim is underdeveloped.
 Sometimes `you report a bug and get a fix some hours later <http://forum.nim-lang.org/t/391>`_.
 But it's more likely that you will hear nothing for days and maybe weeks.
-Don't plan on using Nimrod (yet) for software you have to deliver on a schedule.
-You will just end up hating Nimrod.
+Don't plan on using Nim (yet) for software you have to deliver on a schedule.
+You will just end up hating Nim.
 * Speaking of which, using a *stable* **and** *recent* compiler version can be tricky.
 The last official stable version doesn't support all the awesome features in development of the language.
 The git versions of the compiler may